 When people walk into your event, you immediately want them to feel energized and happy.
 For the upbeat welcoming:

-- “Uptown Funk,” Mark Ronson ft Bruno Mars – Think of music that incorporates the “feel good” nature of this song.
-From “Start Me Up” by the Rolling Stones, “Happy” by Pharrell Williams, to “Can’t Stop the Feeling” by Justin Timberlake, it’s this form of music that will immediately put your attendees in a good mood.
+- “Uptown Funk,” Mark Ronson ft Bruno Mars: Think of music incorporating the “feel good” nature of Uptown Funk.
+From “Start Me Up” by the Rolling Stones, “Happy” by Pharrell Williams, “Superstition” by Stevie Wonder, to “Can’t Stop the Feeling” by Justin Timberlake, songs like Uptown Funk will immediately put your attendees in a good mood.

 For the classier upbeat welcoming:

-- “Fly Me to the Moon,” by Frank Sinatra – If your business conference calls for some classics, then choose them according to the same upbeat, “feel good” sentiment.
-Think “I Hear Music” by Billie Holiday and “Stockholm Sweetnin’” by Scott Hamilton.
+- “Fly Me to the Moon,” by Frank Sinatra: If your business conference calls for some classics, then choose them according to the same upbeat, “feel good” sentiment.
+Think “I Hear Music” by Billie Holiday, “Ain’t No Mountain High Enough” by Tammi Terrell and Marvin Gaye, “Sweet Caroline by Neil Diamond”, and “Stockholm Sweetnin’” by Scott Hamilton.

 Now that your attendees are plugged-in, energized, and focused, there is an opportunity to bring their attention to your main event and speakers.